junxit/us-congress-bills-113/bill.md

 In this Act:

 - **(1)** *Covered cabin* The term “covered cabin” means a cabin (including related structures) on National Forest System land in the State of Alaska—
+- **(1)** *Covered cabin or temporary structure* The term covered cabin or temporary structure means a cabin (including related structures) or a tent platform on National Forest System land in the State of Alaska—
   - **(A)** that is used for subsistence uses;
   - **(B)** that is subject to section 1303(d) of the Alaska National Interest Lands Conservation Act (16 U.S.C.
 3193(d));
   - **(C)** that is subject to section 1316(a) of the Alaska National Interest Lands Conservation Act (16 U.S.C.
 3204(a)); or